rom-orlovich/my-trainees-management/README.md

 5. **Go to http://localhost:3000 and have fun**!

 ## Main Features:
-1. **Create/Read/Update/Delete** -The Data of trainees, training programs, training programs's exercises, muscule groups, equipments, leads, cities, locations and app's notes.
+1. **Modify App's Data** - Create/Read/Update/Delete the following data: Trainees, training programs, training programs's exercises, muscles group, equipments, leads, cities and locations.
-2. **Table paginiation** - Pagination buttons display when the number of table's rows are greater than 10 rows.
+2. **Table Paginiation** - Shows when there are more than 10 items.
-3. **Filter table's rows by name** - Filters the table's rows by the name of row.
+3. **Filter Table's Rows By Name** - Filters the table items by name.
-4. **Infinte scroll autocomplete search input** - Autocomplete input which suggests a list of results from the server. \
+4. **Autocomplete Search Input** - Suggests a list of results from the server. \
- When the number of possible results are greater than 10 results, the users can scroll and fetch more results from the server.
+Infinte scroll: When there are more than 10 possible suggestions, the users can scroll and fetch more suggestions from the server.

  ## Comeing soon:
- 1. **Notifications system** -Displaying notifications as output of user activities.
+ 1. **Notifications System** - Will display notifications for various user activities.
- 2. **Trainee Profile Page**- Trainee's Profile page that will display all his personal data, programs and subscription state.
+ 2. **Trainee Profile Page** - The page will display all his personal data, programs and his subscription status.
- 3. **Create/Read/Update/Delete** - Data of nutrition programs progress, finicanls systems, providers.
+ 3. **Additional System Data** - Nutrition program's progress, financials system and suppliers.
- 4. **Users System**- Trainees will be able to login thier profiles and track thier progress. \
+ 4. **Users System** - Trainees will be able to login thier profiles and track thier progress.\
- Other personal trainers will be able login and manage thier businesses.
+Multiple personal trainers will be able login and manage thier business.
- 5. **Statistics Page** - Presonal trainers will have a graphical overview about thier businesses.
+ 5. **Statistics Page** - Presonal trainers will have a graphical overview about thier business.